 All of your resources in every region and availability zone will be discovered and monitored automatically.

 RDS Low Disk Space

 EC2 Instance Termination

-We monitor the number of healthy instances every one of your load balancers, whether it be classic (CLB), network (NLB), or application (ALB).
+We monitor the number of healthy instances including every one of your load balancers, whether they are classic (CLB), network (NLB), or application (ALB).
 As instances fail the health check, we’ll notify your team when it’s time to act.
 The event severity will depend on how many healthy instances are still receiving traffic.

 Our full coverage of ELB also includes monitoring on surge queue length, bytes processed, 4XX and 5XX HTTP status codes, latency, and more.